-The darling of restaurant chefs, this very firm, very white fish is a prince in the kitchen -- so much so it is now endangered in every fishery save one.
+The darling of restaurant chefs, this very firm, very white fish is a prince in the kitchen—so much so it is now endangered in every fishery save one.
 Things have gotten so bad that pirates are actively running Chilean seabass like drugs.
-Seriously, avoid this fish at all costs -- unless you can get fish certified from the South Georgia Islands off New Zealand.
-If your fishmonger can't tell you that the seabass he's selling is from that fishery, give him a dirty look and choose... something else.
-I'd recommend striped bass or Pacific white seabass as an alternative.
+Seriously, avoid this fish at all costs—unless you can get fish certified from the South Georgia Islands off New Zealand.
+If your fishmonger can't tell you that the seabass he's selling is from that fishery, give him a dirty look and choose something else.

 04 of 06

 Avoid Atlantic halibut at all costs—it is in terrible shape.
 And unless you can be sure that your Atlantic codfish was caught by hook-and-line, don't buy that, either.
 There is a small hook-and-line fishery for cod in New England that is not damaging stocks and should be supported.
 But codfish caught in gillnets or, worse, fish trawled off the bottom, need to be left alone.

 Your best alternatives are on North America's other coast: Pacific halibut and Pacific cod are both virtually identical to their Atlantic cousins, and neither is in bad shape.Continue to 5 of 6 below.

 This was the "it" fish of the 1980s.
 White and mild, Orange roughy was the tilapia of its day—only it was wildly overfished from the deep ocean.
 The big problem with this fish is that it grows so slowly: some can live 100 years!
 So the decimation roughy suffered in the 1980s won't heal fast.
 Besides, this fish isn't all that great in the kitchen; it's pretty bland.